tom-seddon/b2/doc/Building-on-Windows.md

 Prerequisites:

-- Visual Studio 2019 (ensure C++ CMake tools for Windows is included)
+- Visual Studio 2022 or Visual Studio 2019 (ensure C++ CMake tools for Windows is included)
 - Python 3.x (the version that comes with Visual Studio 2019 is fine)

 Optional, but recommended: